The examination of historical sales data to identify patterns and trends that may influence future demand.

 What is Trend Analysis?

 Trend analysis is a method of examining historical data to identify patterns and trends.
-It involves collecting data, plotting it on a graph, visually analyzing the patterns, and quantifying the trend's magnitude.
+It involves collecting data, plotting it on a graph, visually analysing the patterns, and quantifying the trend's magnitude.
 Trend analysis helps identify upward or downward trends and can be used for forecasting future values.
 It provides valuable insights for decision-making but relies on the assumption that past trends will continue.
 External factors can impact trends, requiring ongoing analysis and consideration of other factors.

 How Trend Analysis works